-The Amelia booking plugin is sold through CodeCanyon.
-The individual site license (as of October 2018) is $59, which is an incredible price for such a powerful appointment plugin.
+The Amelia booking plugin is sold by TMS plugins.
+The individual site license (as of May 2019) is $59 per year for a single site, which is an incredible price for such a powerful appointment plugin.
 This license is for use on a single site – whether it’s your own site or a client’s.
 This provides access to all of the plugin’s awesome, powerful features for booking and charging end users (with the one exception being restricted areas of your website, e.g. when users must first pay before accessing the booking form).

 So, as you can see, the pricing is rather reasonable.
-However, this only gets you six months of support.
-If you’d like to extend the customer support to 12 months, the price is just $20.25 (well worth it in our opinion).
+This even includes a full year of customer support making the price well worth it in our opinion.

 As with all CodeCanyon plugins, there’s no requirement to extend your support.
 The $59 fee is a one-time payment that provides the plugin with updates for life.